 - > Specialty Drugs and other drugs not available at retail.
 In this case, you or your Provider must contact Optum Rx for instructions on how to fill your prescription (for Specialty Drugs you will generally use an Optum Rx Specialty Pharmacy). - ➤ Compound Drugs.
 You may use any Compounding Prescription Pharmacy.
-You will pay the full cost of the prescription up front then submit a Prescription Reimbursement Claim form with the itemized receipt to the Fund Office for reimbursement.
+You will pay the full cost of the prescription up front, then submit a Prescription Reimbursement Claim form with the itemized receipt to the Fund Office for reimbursement.
 It is recommended that you take the Prescription Reimbursement Claim form to the Compounding Pharmacy for assistance in completing the form. - Participating Pharmacy in certain limited circumstances.
 Please contact the Fund Office for more information or assistance.
 To apply for this exception, you will need to submit the following to the Fund Office: (i) a completed Prescription Drug Claim Form (available from the Fund Office); (ii) an itemized receipt for the purchase of the drug; (iii) the label from the Prescription Drug (showing date filled, purchase price, NDC #, and name of the medication); and (iv) a written explanation detailing why the drug was not purchased at a Participating Pharmacy.
 If a one-time exception applies, you will be reimbursed Optum Rx's allowed expense for the drug minus the applicable Copayment (or Coinsurance, if applicable).
-Charges above Optum Rx's allowed expense are not subject to the Prescription Drug Out-of-Pocket maximum.